scarv/xcrypto-spec/README.md

      source ./bin/conf.sh
      ```

-     to initialise the repository and configure the environment.
+     to clone and initialise the repository,
+     then configure the environment;
+     for example, you should find that the environment variable
+     `REPO_HOME`
+     is set appropriately.

-  3. Use targets in the top-level `Makefile` to build or execute
+  3. Use targets in the top-level `Makefile` to drive a set of
-     the content, e.g.,
+     common tasks, e.g.,

      - execute